estebanselva/Java-Calculator/README.md

 # Java-Calculator
-Simple calculator program using Java.
+Simple calculator with GUI program using Java.
 Java code found in the src folder.